Treatment for depression

 Meditation for depression – most popular natural treatment for depression

 Meditation is a form of mental training that requires calming the mind to achieve a state of “detached observation.
 Meditation for depression is a natural treatment for depression that helps sufferers become more aware of what’s happening within.
-It also allows them to relate more directly with benevolence – to the emotions brought to light, including anger, stress, anxiety, and craving.
+It also allows them to relate more directly to benevolence—to the emotions brought to light, including anger, stress, anxiety, and craving.

-Yoga for depression – effective and affordable natural treatment for depression
+Yoga for depression: an effective and affordable natural treatment for depression

 Many studies have shown that exercise can help with depression.
 It was never entirely sure, however, which types of exercise gave the most benefit.

-The study was based on 19 people practicing yoga for depression for 60 minutes, thrice weekly, for 12 weeks.
+The study was based on 19 people practicing yoga for depression for 60 minutes, three times a week, for 12 weeks.
 Similarly, 15 participants did a walking program for the same period.
 The participants’ moods and levels of GABA in the brain were assessed at the beginning and end of the trial period.
 At the end of 12 weeks, the findings were exciting and quite impressive, confirming the health benefits.
-The people who had engaged in yoga for depression had a much more significant mood improvement and less anxiety than the walking group.
-They also had higher levels of GABA in the brain as measured on an MRI scan.
+The people who had engaged in yoga for depression had much more significant mood improvement and less anxiety than the walking group.
+They also had higher levels of GABA in the brain, as measured on an MRI scan.

 Another study from Boston University in 2007 showed that a one-hour yoga for depression session resulted in elevated GABA levels in the brain and that GABA levels increased by 27% in the yoga group compared with absolutely no change in the other group.
 This was the first study to show that a modality such as yoga contributed to elevated GABA levels in the brain.
 This shows that yoga is one of the best natural remedies for depression and anxiety.